lcarbonaro/react-state-reducer/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR.

 Currently, two official plugins are available: